Skip to main content

 1795

-Washington issues pardons to John Mitchell and Philip Weigel, two men who were found guilty of treason.
+Washington issues pardons to John Mitchell and Philip Weigel, the two men who are found guilty of treason in front of the federal court.
+This is the first time in U.S. history that a president grants pardons to individuals convicted of treason.

 Watch the video